spacetelescope/jwst/docs/jwst/stpipe/user_step.rst

   >>> # A scale factor
   >>> scale = float()

-Using this information, one can write a configuration file to use this step.
-For example, here is a configuration file (``do_cleanup.asdf``) that runs the ``stpipe.cleanup`` step to clean up an image.
+Using this information, one can write a parameter file to use this step.
+For example, here is a parameter file (``do_cleanup.asdf``) that runs the ``stpipe.cleanup`` step to clean up an image.

 .. code-block::